AC Products section index

 And now on to "fully recessed."

-Recessed Bathroom Hardware slide show
+Fully Recessed Bathroom Hardware explained better

 Recessed is a great design choice.
 There are recessed soap dishes, TP holders, and then the shower caddies.
 Almost all available in all colors (the two large shower caddies have limited color selections).
 Most recessed items are available in the stoneware colors too.
 Recessed Bathroom Hardware

 When designing your bathroom for recesed pieces, there are a few considerations.
 The first, you must have that free and clear 3-1/2" of depth for the pieces to fit into.
 By free and clear we mean, you might find some electrical wires in the wall, or even a pipe in the shower or tub area.
 So when planning that recessed hole, you want to watch out for obstructions in the wall.
 Sometimes a stud will be in the way, and you do not want to just chisel out a stud.
 That could weaken your wall.
 For a new install or a complete bathroom redo where the walls were opened up, you will know where everything is in your walls.
 But for retrofitting when you want to remove the TP holder you constantly bump your knee on and install a recessed TP holder, you need to know that you have that space in your wall.